Finschia/wasmvm/README.md

 # wasmvm

-This repository is forke from [CosmWasm/wasmvm](https://github.com/CosmWasm/wasmvm) This is a wrapper around the [CosmWasm VM](https://github.com/line/cosmwasm/tree/master/packages/vm).
+This repository is forked from [CosmWasm/wasmvm](https://github.com/CosmWasm/wasmvm) This is a wrapper around the [CosmWasm VM](https://github.com/line/cosmwasm/tree/master/packages/vm).
 It allows you to compile, initialize and execute CosmWasm smart contracts from Go applications, in particular from [x/wasm](https://github.com/line/lbm-sdk/tree/v2/develop/x/wasm).